 Our attorneys at the Franchise & Business Law Group have represented clients in various business sale transactions.
-In the case of a business sale, we work with our clients to determine the appropriate valuation methodology.
+In the case of a business sale, our business valuation lawyers work with our clients to determine the appropriate valuation methodology.
 In our experience, there are a number of different ways to value a business.
 Three common methods are:

 - Market-based business valuation